Ingest telemetry data and identify UX friction points

 Value

-A list containing bid_stage objects for each identified issue in the "Notice" stage.
-Each element is named by issue type (e.g., "unused_input_region", "delayed_interaction", etc.)
+A hybrid object of class c("bid_issues", "list") containing bid_stage objects for each identified issue in the "Notice" stage.
+The object includes:

 Examples